18F/accessibility/pages/landmarks.md

 All elements on a page should be contained in a landmark element.
 This helps users of AT quickly navigate a page.
 HTML5 provides built in landmark elements such as `main`, `nav`, `aside`, `header`, `footer`.
 When using HTML5 elements, don't define role.

-When using HTML4 use aria role on divs to define landmark elements such as `role="main"`.
+When using HTML4 use ARIA role on divs to define landmark elements such as `role="main"`.